Jerome L. Johnson: Post-military career

 After his military career, Johnson served for a decade as the President and Chief Executive Officer of the Navy-Marine Corps Relief Society.
 Founded in 1904, the non-profit provides financial, educational, and other assistance to active-duty and retired sailors, Marines, and their eligible family members.
 During his tenure, the Society disbursed more than $670 million in interest-free loans, grants, and tuition assistance for naval service families.
 Johnson stepped down in June 2003.

 From 2002 to 2004, he served as Chairman of the Board of the 385,000-member Military Officers Association of America (MOAA).

 Johnson serves as Chairman of the Board of Directors for Smiths Detection Inc., and Smiths Interconnect Inc; Vice President and Board of Directors for Wärtsilä Defense Inc; Trustee for the National Museum of Naval Aviation at Naval Air Station Pensacola, Florida; and the Board of Advisors for the Jewish Institute for National Security Affairs.

 Personal life

 Johnson was married to Joy Johnson for 59 years until her death in 2014.
-They have three adult children, five grandchildren, and five great-grandchildren.
+They have three adult children.
 Johnson and his second wife, Marsha, reside in Fort Myers, Florida.